 For equipment and installation, with VAT at 5 per cent:

-Building-mounted turbines tend to produce less electricity per kW than pole-mounted ones.
-A well-sited 6kW turbine can generate around 10,000kWh and the equivalent of around 4.5 tonnes of carbon dioxide a year.
+Building-mounted turbines tend to be less efficient than pole-mounted ones.
+A well-sited 6kW turbine can generate around 10,000kWh a year.
+Including Feed-in Tariffs (FiTS) payments and electricity bill savings, this can generate an income of around £1,500 a year, and save around 4.5 tonnes of carbon dioxide a year.

 Wind turbines are eligible for Feed-in Tariffs and you will be paid for the electricity generated by your system.
 You will also receive another payment for the electricity you export.